quantumsim/quantumsim/README.md

 Usage
 -----

-See ipynb files in the root directory.
+See Introduction.ipynb in the root directory.

 TODOs